Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "Son.
 You just about got yourself thrown in the brig for murderin' your commanding officer!"
 The commander joked as the campfire fell silent before he burst out laughing.

 "Sir!
 Sir!
-There's a commotion towards the right flank Sir!
+There's a commotion towards the west flank Sir!
 Some of the men are readying their weapons!"
-A recruit approached him, barking out his message a look of sheer terror on his face.
+A recruit approached him, barking out his message, a look of sheer terror on his face.

 "Take me there!"
 He shouted following the recruit as he ran.